 Who We Are

 The Women's Coalition is first and foremost a collaborative effort between an array of groups and organizations at DU that center the needs and goals of women in their mission and values.
-By partnering with women and groups with different cultural and social backgrounds and goals, we aim to foster an inclusive, safe and empowering environment at DU and beyond.
-From undergrad and graduate student leaders to staff councils and affinity-based organizations, the Women's Coalition is made stronger by diversity and a broad range of perspectives.
+Through our partnerships we aim to foster an inclusive, safe and empowering environment at DU and beyond.
+From undergraduate and graduate student leaders to staff councils and affinity-based organizations, the Women's Coalition is made stronger by diversity and a broad range of perspectives.

 The Women's Coalition works directly with these groups to support the DU experience for women.